 Hi, I’m Wilson

-Institutes: Stanford University
+Institutes: New York University, (Previously) Stanford University

-Email: wdnguyen {at} cs (dot) stanford [dot] edu
+Email: wdn2016 {at} nyu [dot] edu

 About Me

+Previously, I was a CS Ph.D. student (advised by Dan Boneh) and a member of the Applied Cryptography Group.
+During my Ph.D., I interned at Microsoft Research in Redmond and worked with Srinath Setty.
 As an undergrad, I was a member of the Stanford Empirical Research Group advised by Zakir Durumeric.
 I also briefly worked with Marco Patrignani on secure compilation.

-Here is my CV-2025.
+Here is my CV-2025 (Outdated).

 Teaching & Mentorship

-CS355: Topics in Cryptography Instructor (2022, 2023, 2024)
+Stanford CS355: Topics in Cryptography Instructor (2022, 2023, 2024)

-IPS/INTLPOL268: Hacklab (TA 2018, Head TA 2019)
+Stanford IPS/INTLPOL268: Hacklab (TA 2018, Head TA 2019)

 I’ve had the privilege of working with the following amazing students.

-- Zijing “Christie” Di (Stanford MS -> EPFL PhD)
+- Zijing “Christie” Di (Stanford MS -> EPFL Ph.D.)

-- Lucas Xia (Stanford MS -> Aztec -> Deciding between PhD programs!)
+- Lucas Xia (Stanford MS -> Aztec -> NYU Ph.D.)

-- Bharath Namboothiry (Stanford BS -> UPenn PhD)
+- Bharath Namboothiry (Stanford BS -> UPenn Ph.D.)

-- Ihyun Nam (Stanford BS -> Deciding between PhD programs!)
+- Ihyun Nam (Stanford BS -> Stanford Ph.D.)

-- Uma Dayal (Stanford BS -> Succinct)
+- Uma Dayal (Stanford BS -> Succinct -> Brown Ph.D.)

 - Anthony Argyropoulos (Stanford BS -> Stanford MS)